-The Capstone Project is not a thesis, but rather it is an independent culmination of degree work.
-The program includes a three-credit Capstone experience in which students will have a final opportunity to apply their newly acquired knowledge and skills to a project involving a practical problem in health informatics.
+The capstone project is not a thesis, but rather it is an independent culmination of degree work.
+The three-credit capstone experience allows students to have a final opportunity to apply their newly acquired knowledge and skills to a project involving a practical problem in health informatics.
 Students will learn how to design these projects properly, reviewing past exemplary projects as guides.
-Then, with the help of their degree project advisor or informal mentor and the Capstone course director, students will design and carry out their own projects.
+Then, with the help of their degree project advisor or informal mentor and the capstone course director, students will design and carry out their own projects.
 These can take a variety of forms, including developing design and evaluation specifications for software to address a specific health care need; working on, observing, analyzing, and reporting the actions of a team involved in implementing a new information system; or observing and measuring the impact of such a system in a health care setting.
-Internship experiences or a systematic review of topical literature also constitute suitable Capstone Projects.
+Internship experiences or a systematic review of topical literature also constitute suitable capstone projects.
 Students will submit a written project report in lieu of a final examination.
-The Capstone Project coordinator and the student's project mentor will assign a grade to the report.
-In cases where a formal degree project advisor other than the Capstone Project coordinator has been designated, that person will assign the grade.
-The MHI Capstone Project is a required independent informatics experience, self-selected to fulfill one or more competencies of the MHI Program (see page 11).
-MHI students normally will register for HINF 5499, 3 credits, during their last semester when essentially all of the coursework listed on the Degree Program form is complete.
-Students should already have submitted their Graduate Degree Plan to the DGS and Graduate School.
-Students then meet with the Capstone Coordinator to determine readiness to develop and initiate their Capstone Projects.
+The capstone project coordinator and the student's project mentor will assign a grade to the report.
+In cases where a formal degree project advisor other than the capstone project coordinator has been designated, that person will assign the grade.

+The MHI capstone is self-selected to fulfill one or more competencies of the MHI Program (see page 10).
+MHI students normally will register for HINF 5499, 3 credits, during their last semester when essentially all of the coursework listed on the Graduate Degree Plan (GDP) is complete.
+Students should have already submitted their GDP to the DGS and Graduate School.
+Students then meet with the capstone course director to develop and initiate their capstone projects.